wclaybaugh/2017/wiki/hmcexplore.md

 This time can be represented with two parameters, $L$, the number of iterations for which we run the Hamiltonian dynamics, and $\epsilon$ which is the (small) length of time each iteration is run.
 We say iterations as to solve Hamiltonian differential equations we will need to carry out a numerical solution of these equations with a small time-grid size.
 Then the total integration time is $L \times \epsilon$.
 These are parameters we need to play with, for this and other reasons (see below).

 But in general, no single optimal integration time will hold...this depends on which orbit in which level set we are.
-In general, for a distribution more heavy tailed than a Gaussian, as we move to higher energy level sets in the tails, we will need more time to integrate over there (this can be shown analytically in 1-D$.
-Thus if we used a static integration time everywhere, the tails might be very poorly explored (and presumably more of the typical set is in the tails of these distributuions than for thin tailed ones).
+In general, for a distribution more heavy tailed than a Gaussian, as we move to higher energy level sets in the tails, we will need more time to integrate over there (this can be shown analytically in 1-D$).
+Thus if we used a static integration time everywhere, the tails might be very poorly explored (and presumably more of the typical set is in the tails of these distributuions than for thin tailed ones.

 Thus in general we will want to identify the integration time dynamically.
 This is the idea behind the No U-Turn Sampler (NUTS) which is the default in both pymc3 and Stan: the basic idea is that when the Hamiltonian flows starts to double back on itself and retrace its steps, we resample momentum again.